 The purpose of the AMR is to provide information on the implementation of the approved LDS and the extent to which policies contained within the plans and documents in the LDF are being achieved.
-AMRs are also expected to fulfil the monitoring requirements of Sustainability Appraisal (SA) and the Strategic Environmental Assessment (SEA) Regulations 1.
+AMRs are also expected to fulfil the monitoring requirements of Sustainability Appraisal (SA) and the Strategic Environmental Assessment (SEA) Regulations1.
 In broad terms, this means that monitoring must be linked to the significant environmental or sustainability effects caused by the implementation of each Local Development Document (LDD) within the LDF.

 The AMR will reach a point where it will be possible to look at the extent to which LDF policies are being achieved.
 At present however, no LDF policies have been adopted.
-Therefore, this AMR, which is the fourth to be produced by the City Council and covers the period 1st April 2007 to 31st March 2008, looks at the impact of existing adopted and draft local plan policies.
+Therefore, this AMR, which is the fifth to be produced by the City Council and covers the period 1st April 2008 to 31st March 2009, looks at the impact of adopted, draft and emerging policies.